SysKitTeam/docs-spdockit/permission-management/manage-permissions-ribbon-actions.md

 __Refresh__ – reloads currently selected SharePoint object permission information or the entire permissions explorer tree.

 ### Inheritance
-__Break Permission Inheritance__ button copies the parent permissions and then stops the permissions inheritance for the selcected object.
+__Break Permission Inheritance__ button copies the parent permissions and then stops the permissions inheritance for the selected object.
 Any changes made to a parent site will not apply to the selected site in the future and vice verse.

   * __Available On:__ sites(not the root ones), lists, list items that inherit permissions from the parent site
   * __Scope:__ currently selected SharePoint object